Last updated : 15th November 2015

 17 November 1979

-Another espionage plot but some clever twists make this a strong episode.
-Despite its relative complexity the plot is very solid and keeps you guessing all the way through.
+Another espionage story but some clever twists make this a strong episode.
+Despite its relative complexity the plot is fairly solid.
+The opening is nicely ambiguous with the strong suggestion that Bodie is going to execute a spy.
+Indeed the unfolding plot keeps you guessing all the way through.

 Fave scenes include the first shoot-out when the lads are transporting Batak across town.
 I'm not quite sure how Doyley sensed the danger, though, and given the truck driver was part of the caper, why didn't the lads pay any attention to him?